ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 the server.
 "Authentication" here means some way for the user to prove that they really are who they claim they are, and that they have permission to access the server.
 In the SSH protocol, there are two main authentication methods: SSH passwords and SSH keys.
-We will discuss these in detail in the following sections.
+We will discuss those in detail in the following sections.

 ### Opening a Connection

-With that in mind, once a new user has an account on a server and a way to authenticate themselves, they can log in to the server using the aforementioned `ssh` command:
+With that in mind, once a new user has obtained an account on a server and a way to authenticate themselves, they can log in to the server using the aforementioned `ssh` command:

 ````
 ssh -l <account name> <server name>